HISTORY OF PASCO COUNTY

 McLEOD.
 According to an article by J. A. Hendley, this area was settled in 1879 by William McLeod and his sons Daniel, Eligah, William Jr., and Freeman.
 [The town was later renamed Macon and then Trilby.]

 MERIDIAN AVENUE.
 According to Carol Jeffares Hedman, the surveyor platting the streets of Dade City named the avenue after his hometown of Meridian, Miss.
+The name was originally Meridian Street.

-MILLER’s BAYOU was named for Samuel Edward Miller (see the early residents page) [WPH].
+MILLER’S BAYOU was named for Samuel Edward Miller (see the early residents page) [WPH].
 The term Miller’s Bayou is found in a 1925 newspaper.

 MYRTLE was named for the myrtle trees that grew there, according to Elizabeth MacManus.